richdanis/ML4H/Project 2/Report.md

 We sweep across different numbers of neighbors for both the pretrained and fine-tuned model.
 ![UMAP_Transformer](plots/UMAP_transformer.png)
 There is a clear difference in the visualization for the pretrained and the fine-tuned model.
-The fine-tuned model shows a clear separation between words of neutral and positive tweets, whereas in the UMAP plot of the pretrained model, there is no observable separation.
+The fine-tuned model shows two distinct clusters.
+Some word representations are clearly recognized as positive in the blue cluster.
+The other cluster seems to contain words from both neutral and positive tweets, these might be words the transformer recognizes as neutral.
+For the pretrained model, we cannot find any clustering of this kind.

 ### **Part 3: Downstream Global Health Analysis (20 pts)**